Looking for a foreclosure or REO property in ?

 What is an REO?

-REO's or Real Estate Owned are properties which have completed the foreclosure process which the bank or mortage company now owns.
-This is not the same as a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-The buyer must also be able to pay with cash in hand.
-Finally, you'll accept the property one-hundred percent as is.
-That could comprise current liens and even current residents that need to be put out.
+REO is Real Estate Owned.
+These are homes that have completed the foreclosure process and are currently possessed by the bank or mortgage company.
+This is unlike real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be willing to pay with cash in hand.
+And on top of all that, you'll get the property completely as is.
+That possibly will comprise standing liens and even current tenants that need to be kicked out.

-A REO, on the other hand, is a much cleaner and attractive transaction.
+A REO, on the other hand, is a more tidy and attractive option.
 The REO property didn't find a buyer during foreclosure auction.
-The lender now owns it.
-The bank will deal with the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to disclose any defects they are knowledgeable of.
+The bank now owns it.
+The bank will attend to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from normal disclosure requirements.
+For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects they are knowledgeable of.

 Is an REO in Cornelius a bargain?

-It's commonly presume that any REO must be a bargain and an chance for easy money.
-This just isn't true.
-You have to be prudent about buying a REO if your intent is profit from the sell.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly interested to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
-However there are also many REO's that are not good buys and may not be money makers.
+It's occasionally presume that any REO must be a bargain and an possibility for easy money.
+This isn't necessarily true.
+You have to be cautious about buying a REO if your intent is make a profit.
+While it's true that the bank is usually anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+There are bargains with potential to make money, and many people do very well flipping foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

 Ready to make an offer?

-Most banks have a REO department that you'll work with while buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
+Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to counter offer.
-At this point it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Understand, you'll be contending with a process that usually involves several people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've made your offer, you can expect the bank to make a counter offer.
+From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
+Understand, you'll be contending with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.